 It’s no secret that America has a problem with credit card debt.
 Revolving consumer debt, the bulk of which is for credit cards, now totals over $1 trillion in the United States, according to the U.S. Federal Reserve.
 That number is expected to keep climbing.
+That's the real danger of credit cards.

 Those in poverty are not excluded from this crowd, either.
 I’ve personally experienced the dangers of credit cards — how they can offer the illusion of financial freedom, only to become a hole that seems impossible to climb out of once your circumstances change.